-Parity legislation was introduced again in both houses of the 106th Congress as freestanding measures or as part of broader legislation.
+Parity legislation was introduced again in both houses of the 106th Congress as free-standing measures or as part of broader legislation.
 Diverse versions of House and Senate parity legislation were eventually reconciled in the conference report on comprehensive trade legislation, passed by both houses and signed by the President May 18, 2000 (Caribbean Basin Trade Partnership Act - CBTPA; Title II, P.L.
 106-200).
 The parity program has been established with respect to 24 countries by Presidential proclamation and implemented with respect to 14 of them by a determination by the USTR of their compliance with the statutory requirements.

-Legislation enhancing and broadening the scope of the CBTPA preferential treatment, included in broader legislation introduced in the 107th Congress, was passed by the House but stricken in the Senate.
+Legislation enhancing and broadening the scope of the CBTPA preferential treatment, included in different versions in broader legislation considered in the 107th Congress, was passed by both houses, signed by the President August 6, 2002 (P.L.
+107-210) and implemented by Proclamation 7626.